sergiocbueno/MyPortfolio/README.md

 ### About

-This is the web application of the Sérgio Bueno Portfolio.
+This is the web application of the Sergio Bueno Portfolio.
 It was mainly implemented in ASP.NET MVC Core 6

-Check it out at http://www.sergiobueno.me/
+Check it out at https://sergiobueno.me

 ### Technical requirements

-- ASP.NET Core 6
+- ASP.NET MVC Core 6
 - Docker
     - mcr.microsoft.com/dotnet/sdk:6.0 (image)
     - mcr.microsoft.com/dotnet/aspnet:6.0 (image)
+    - postgres:14.1-alpine (image)
 - Google Cloud Platform
+    - Cloud Build
+    - Cloud Storage
+    - Cloud Run
+    - Container Registry (Images)
+    - APIs & Services
+        - Geocoding
+        - Maps JavaScript
 - PostgreSQL
 - Entity Framework (including Migrations for versioning)
-- Google APIs
-    - Geocoding
+- Abstract API (Geolocation)
-    - Maps JavaScript

 ### Migrate Database

+This project has been using Entity Framework as an object-database mapper for PostgreSQL.
+To create a change in database (data or structure) simply follow the commands below:

 1. Inside MyPortfolio directory
-2. dotnet ef migrations add <MigrationName> -o Database/Migrations
+2. dotnet ef migrations add *[MigrationName]* -o Database/Migrations

+The new migration will be automatically executed by the application in the next execution.

 ### Pipelines

-This project contains continuous integration (CI) and continuous deployment (CD).
+This project contains continuous integration (CI - Github) and continuous deployment (CD - Google Cloud Platform).
-Basically for all branches, after a pull request is created or a push to the remote, a pipeline is trigged which check for all libraries, build the solution, and run all unit tests.
+Basically for all branches, after a pull request is created to master or a push directly into master, a pipeline is trigged which checks all packages, build the solution, and run all unit tests.

-*On the master branch, there is one more step called 'release' where the pipeline automatically creates a tag and a release, which automatically triggers an application deployment inside Google Cloud Platform environment using Docker integration*
+*On the master branch, there is one more step called 'release' where the pipeline automatically creates a tag and a release inside Github, which also automatically triggers an application deployment inside Google Cloud Platform environment using Docker integration*

 ### Test coverage